article · Career change into tech

 Career change from insurance to tech: who it fits, the skill crosswalk to named roles, the lowest-risk first move, and the numbers we won't fake.

 Search 'career change from insurance to tech' and page one is bootcamp ads, affiliate listicles full of uncited percentages, and salary tools that profit when you click.
-We sell nothing, so here is the honest version: whether the move fits you, the skill crosswalk from underwriting, claims, and adjusting to named tech roles, what the work actually feels like, and the lowest-risk way to test the move before you resign.
+Nobody pays us to point you anywhere, so here is the honest version: whether the move fits you, the skill crosswalk from underwriting, claims, and adjusting to named tech roles, what the work actually feels like, and the lowest-risk way to test the move before you resign.

 Key takeaways